From PCB Layout to Thermal Simulation: How MDT Devices Handle Heat in 50°C Environments

 MDT devices must maintain stable operation without throttling or shutdown, ensuring driver safety and fleet uptime.

-Conclusion: Rugged MDT devices typically rely on passive cooling for reliability in harsh environments.
+Conclusion: Rugged MDT devices rely on passive cooling for reliability in harsh environments — the same approach used in every fanless in‑vehicle processing terminal deployed in commercial fleets.

 TOPICON Rugged MDT Devices